vareversat/todo-list/README.md

 # TODO-List

-Web site based on MVC architecture pattern.
+Web site based on MVC architectural pattern.
 You can create lists of tasks and mark them as complete.
 The data are managed by the MySQL SGBD.

 ## Developers